MadeByLoosers/noise-box/README.md

 npm install
 ```

+###sfx
+Create (or symlink) a directory in /src/public and call it 'sfx' - place mp3 files in here to have them listed

 ###Usage
 Fire up the noise box server by switching to the ```src``` directory and running ```node server.js```